Prerequisites

 How to get implementation details

-You can get the details of a implementation if you provide animplementation-id
+You can get the details of a implementation if you provide animplementation-id, see example below:

 Usage: